-- I. Describe the program you plan to develop and implement, including services that will be provided to program participants.
-Provide information about all services to be offered, and whether they will be funded through the grant, provided by your organization, or offered through linkages with other providers.
-If provided through other organizations, describe the partnerships with those agencies and/or how you will link participants with those services. - II.
-Describe your agency's experience in operating similar programs, especially using federal funding.
-If your agency is currently operating a similar program, submit a copy of that program's most recent annual report. - III.
+I. Describe the program you plan to develop and implement, including servito program participants.
+Provide information about all services to be they will be funded through the grant, provided by your organization, linkages with other providers.
+If provided through other organizations partnerships with those agencies and/or how you will link participants offered, and whether or offered through , describe the Π. Describe your agency's experience in operating similar programs, especial funding.
+If your agency is currently operating a similar program, submaprogram's most recent annual report.
+III.
 Describe the agency's experience in using a Housing First model.
-If you have an existing program funded through the COC, describe your agency's participation in the Coordinated Entry System (CES) planning and the CES Pilot. - IV.
-Has your organization received any negative findings from federal or state funding sources for any programs within the last five years?
-Has your agency had to return funds or had funds de-obligated by the funding source?
-If yes to any of these questions, please explain:

-Rapid Rehousing Projects (DV TH-RRH and DV-RRH): These best practices will be considered as to which applicants are best suited to execute these program models:

-1 - Will staff be trained to successfully complete SPA applications?
-Yes 🗖 No 2 - Will you have a dedicated staff person for landlord engagement? 🗆 Yes 🖾 No 3 - Will the program have SOAR-certified staff? 🗆 Yes 🗖 No 4 - Will staff receive regular training in Motivational Interviewing? 🗆 Yes 🗆 No 5 - Will the program have a dedicated employment specialist? 🗆 Yes 🗆 No 6 - Will the staff be trained in trauma-informed care and safety- planning? 🗆 Yes 🗆 No 7 - Will staff be trained in Critical Time Intervention/Crisis Intervention? 🗆 Yes 🗆 No
+If you he funded through the COC, describe your agency's participation in the CS System (CES) planning and the CES Pilot.
+IV.
+Has your organization received any negative findings from federal or state programs within the last five years?
+Has your agence had funds de-obligated by the funding source?
+If yes to any of these quantum programs within the last five years?
+Has your agence had funds de-obligated by the funding source?
+If yes to any of these quantum programs within the last five years?
+Has your agence had funds de-obligated by the funding source?
+If yes to any of these quantum programs within the last five years?
+Has your agence had funds de-obligated by the funding source?
+If yes to any of these quantum programs within the last five years?
+Has your agence had funds de-obligated by the funding source?
+If yes to any of these quantum programs within the last five years? y had to return funds or Rapid Rehousing Projects (DV TH-RRH and DV-RRH): These best practices will be considered as to which applicants are best suited to execute these program models: 1 - Will staff be trained to successfully complete SPA applications? ☐ Yes ☐ No 2 - Will you have a dedicated staff person for landlord engagement? ☐ Yes ☐ No 3 - Will the program have SOAR-certified staff? ☐ Yes ☐ No 4 - Will staff receive regular training in Motivational Interviewing? ☐ Yes ☐ No 5 - Will the program have a dedicated employment specialist? ☐ Yes ☐ No 6 - Will the staff be trained in trauma-informed care and safety-planning? □ Yes □ No